Barnard-PL-Labs/MaxPy/README.md

 # MaxPy
-MaxPy is a Python package for generating and editing Max patches through text-based programming.
+MaxPy is a Python package for metaprogramming of MaxMSP that uses Python to generate and edit Max patches.
 MaxPy allows users to move freely between text-based Python programming and visual programming in Max, making it much easier to implement dynamic patches, random patches, mass-placement and mass-connection of objects, and other easily text-programmed techniques.

 ## Video Demos
 ### [Basics](https://www.youtube.com/watch?v=F8Fpe0Udc4M)